-When you apply for a job of any kind, you want to put yourself in the best possible light while building your resume.
-You may be competing against hundreds of other candidates who are just as qualified as you are, and standing out from the crowd is key to get your dream job.
+When you apply for a job of any kind, you want to put yourself in the best possible light on your resume.
+You may be competing against hundreds of other candidates who are just as qualified as you are, and standing out from the crowd is key to landing your dream job.

 Given that pressure and competition, it’s easy to bend the truth in order to make yourself seem more impressive.
 Particularly on your resume, it’s tempting to add information about your skill set, your professional past or your educational history that may not be quite true.

 But doing so could be fatal, not just for your chances of getting the job, but also for potential future opportunities.
 It remains one of the oldest resume tips in the book, and will remain true regardless of the year or topic: never fudge credentials on your resume.
 Always go with honesty instead, and you will help yourself more than you think.